Your cookie preferences

 Although the proportion of English properties with damp and mould has decreased overall, some local authorities have seen large increases in the number of complaints to the Ombudsman in the last years.

-Map of the UK shows the top ten local authorities with the most social housing that received no mould and damp complaints.
+Top ten local authorities with the most social housing units that received no complaints

-The areas with the most amount of local authority-run and privately-run (including housing associations properties) have between 26,000 and 59,500 social housing units each.
+Wakefield, Buckinghamshire, and Salford all have a high number of social housing units, with over 30,000 each.
 Surprisingly, no complaints were made to the Housing Ombudsman for these areas about mould or damp issues.

 Who is responsible for mould in a rented property?